kachetong1314/ninja/README.md

 - **Further modified from clash-mihomo and leaf**
   Built on top of two mature core projects, then selectively reworked and optimized for real-world deployment needs.

-- **Removed unnecessary public protocol support**
-  Drops protocol implementations that are no longer needed, reducing redundant logic and keeping the core focused.

 - **Simplified cryptographic design**
   Streamlines parts of the encryption pipeline to reduce unnecessary complexity and improve maintainability.